 What Kinds of Accidents May Result in a Wrongful Death?

 Nearly every type of accident can result in a wrongful death.
 However, some of the more common types of accidents that involve wrongful deaths include:

-- Motor vehicle accidents, including those involving passenger cars, trucks, motorcycles, rideshares, e-scooters, aircraft, watercraft, pedestrians or bicyclists
+- Motor vehicle accidents, including those involving passenger cars, trucks, motorcycles, rideshare vehicles, e-scooters, aircraft, watercraft, pedestrians, or bicyclists

-- Medical malpractice, including birth injuries, missed diagnosis, wrong diagnosis, surgical errors, medication errors, or lack of appropriate follow-up care
+- Medical malpractice, including birth injuries, missed diagnoses, wrong diagnoses, surgical errors, medication errors, or lack of appropriate follow-up care

 - Premises liability, including slip/trip and fall accidents, swimming pool accidents, amusement park accidents, and accidents resulting from a failure to provide adequate building security